ECB revises down lending data to reflect offloaded loans

 “The new method enables a more comprehensive view of developments in loans originated by euro area banks,” the ECB said.

-“In addition ... this new method improves comparability through more harmonised adjusted growth rates across countries with differing practices regarding the derecognition of transferred loans.”
+“In addition ... this new method improves comparability through more harmonized adjusted growth rates across countries with differing practices regarding the derecognition of transferred loans.”